Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Questions
 1. Are traditional IQ tests culturally biased?
 2. Are there racial differences in intelligence?
-3. To what degree is intelligence influenced by the environment and to what degree by heredity?
+3. To what degree is intelligence influenced by the environment and to what degree by heredity?
-4. Group, blacks tend to average 10 to 15 IQ points lower than whites.Does this variation reflect a true difference in intelligence, or are the questions biased with regard to the kinds of knowledge they test? `Good reason to believe that some standardized IQ tests contain elements that discriminate against minority-group members whose experiences differ from those of the white majority`
+4. Group, blacks tend to average 10 to 15 IQ points lower than whites.Does this variation reflect a true difference in intelligence, or are the questions biased with regard to the kinds of knowledge they test? `Good reason to believe that some standardized IQ tests contain elements that discriminate against minority-group members whose experiences differ from those of the white majority`
 5.
 ---
 #### Summary